-Nepal sets to resume International and Domestic flights from August 17
+Nepal sets to resume flights from August 17

-The Nepal Government suspended international and domestic flights in Nepal since March 22 and March 24 respectively.
+The Nepal Government suspended international and domestic flights in Nepal on March 22 and 24, respectively.
 The country imposed a nationwide lockdown since that day to prevent the spread of Novel Coronavirus.

 Nepal is looking forward to opening domestic and international flights from August 17.
 A Cabinet meeting was held at Prime Minister KP Sharma Oli’s residence on Monday, July 20, 2020.
-With the decrease of COVID-19 cases in Nepal, a major decision to resume domestic and international flights in Nepal from August 17 was taken at the meeting.
+With the decrease in COVID-19 cases in Nepal, a significant decision to resume domestic and international flights in Nepal from August 17 was taken at the meeting.